St. Pancras Power Stations: King’s Road Power Station

-Condensing of steam was done using water abstracted from the nearby Regent’s Canal.
+Condensing of steam was done using water abstracted from the nearby Regent's Canal.
 There were operational problems with the refuse destructor which provided insufficient heat to raise steam in the quantities required.
 The destructor only handled a small proportion of the waste produced in the area and after several modifications the refuse facility was abolished in 1920, after which the boilers were coal fired.

+In 1914 a Brush-Ljungstrom turbo-generator 1,500-kW set was installed being the first manufactured in this country.
+During 1919 and 1921 two more Ljungstrom turbines of 3,000 kilowatts were ordered from the Brush Electrical Engineering Co., Ltd. In October 1924 the first of two 7,000-kW sets was commissioned.

-In 1913/14 a Brush-Ljungstrom turbo-generator set was installed.
-In 1923 the AC generating plant was located at the King’s Road site and comprised 1 × 1.5 MW, 1 × 2 MW, 2 × 3 MW and 1 × 5.6 MW turbo-generators.
+In 1923 the AC generating plant comprised 1 × 1.5 MW, 1 × 2 MW, 2 × 3 MW and 1 × 5.6 MW turbo-generators.
 The boilers at King’s Road had a total evaporative capacity of 185,000 lb/hr (23.31 kg/s).
-Then in 1927 a 10 MW Brush-Ljungstrom turbo-generator set was added.
+Then in 1927 a 12,500 kW Brush-Ljungstrom turbo-generator set was added giving at total capacity of 31,500 kW of the station.

 In the early 1960s the plant at King’s Road comprised a mixture of chain grate stoker, pulverised coal, oil-fired plant and internal combustion engine prime movers.
 The boilers were capable of delivering 220,000 lb/hr (27.7 kg/s) of steam at 200 psi (13.8 bar) and 482/316/343 °C. The coal-fired plant was taken out of service, and during the final 3 years of operation only the oil-fired plant was used, but with a low load factor (see table).

 The King’s Road power station was decommissioned in 1968 after a working life of 73 years.
 The site is now (2020) the St. Pancras Georgiana Street sub-station.